halls7588/Code-for-the-6-Steps-to-ERC20-Tokens-and-ICO-Smart-Contracts-Tutorial/README.md

 ### Prerequisites

-Understanding of Solidity or proficient with a language like JavaScript, Swift, Java etc. Or just follow along with my tutoral at
+Understanding of Solidity or proficient with a language like JavaScript, Swift, Java etc. Or just follow along with my tutoral at:

 [6 Steps to ERC20 Tokens and ICO Smart Contracts Tutorial Code](Example.com)

 #### Note: The above link does not work yet as the tutorial has not been posted yet.
 I will update it once it is finished.
 Im adding the placeholder here for easier updating latter on once the tutorial is finished.